AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-25-unity-cicd-one-time-setup/unity-cicd-one-time-setup.md

 ---
 title: "Unity CI/CD Demystified: Part 1: One-Time Setup"
-excerpt: "Adding CI/CD to Unity projects is a game-changer even if you're not a CI/CD enthusiast.
-Part 1 covers the one-time setup for a successful CI/CD pipeline"
+excerpt: "Part 1 covers the one-time setup needed for setting up a CI/CD pipeline for Unity projects"
 category: "programming"
 coverImage: "./adding_secrets.png"
 tags:
 - "unity"
 - "tutorial"
 - "devops"
-updatedOnDate: "2024-06-24"
+updatedOnDate: "2024-08-07"
 ---

-Adding CI/CD to Unity projects is a game-changer, even if you're not a CI/CD enthusiast.

-In this series, I'll guide you through setting up a robust CI/CD pipeline for Unity projects using [GitHub Actions](https://github.com/features/actions) and [GameCI](https://game.ci/).
+In this series, I'll guide you through setting up a CI/CD pipeline for Unity projects using [GitHub Actions](https://github.com/features/actions) and [GameCI](https://game.ci/).

-Part 1 of this series covers the essential one-time setup for a successful CI/CD pipeline.
+Part 1 of this series covers the one-time setup that you need for setting up the pipeline.

-**_Note: These setup steps can be skipped if you've already performed them for a previous project._**
+**_Note: Some of these setup steps can be skipped if you've already performed them for a previous project._**

 ## Acquire an Activation File for GitHub Runners